John W. Davis: Education

 Davis's education began at home, as his mother taught him to read before he had memorized the alphabet.
 She had him read poetry and other literature from their home library.
 After turning ten, Davis was put in a class with older students to prepare him for the state teachers examination.
-A few years later, he was enrolled in a previously all-female seminary, that doubled as a private boarding and day school.
+A few years later, he was enrolled in a previously all-female seminary that doubled as a private boarding and day school.
 He never had grades under 94.
 Davis entered Washington and Lee University at the age of sixteen.
 He graduated in 1892 with a major in Latin.
 He joined the Phi Kappa Psi fraternity, participated in intramural sports, and attended mixed parties.

-He would have started law school directly after graduation, but he lacked funds.
+Davis would have started law school directly after graduation, but he lacked funds.
 Instead, he became a teacher for Major Edward H. McDonald of Charles Town, West Virginia.
 Davis taught McDonald's nine children and his six nieces and nephews.
 His student Julia, nineteen at the time, later became Davis's wife.
 Davis fulfilled a nine-month contract with McDonald.
 He returned to Clarksburg and apprenticed at his father's law practice.
 For fourteen months he copied documents by hand, read cases, and did much of what other aspiring lawyers did at the time to "read the law".

 Davis graduated with a law degree from Washington and Lee University School of Law in 1895 and was elected Law Class Orator.
 His speech gave a glimpse of his advocacy skills:

 [The] lawyer has been always the sentinel of the watchtower of liberty.
 In all times and all countries has he stood forth in defense of his nation, her laws and liberties, not, it may be, under a shower of leaden death, but often with the frown of a revengeful and angry tyrant bent upon him.

 Fellow classmates of 1895, shall we ... prove unworthy?